Menu

 ATC Emergency Practice

-Emergency situations in flight are rare but not uncommon, and a lack of training can lead to catastrophic events.
-As a pilot, you are required to know how to conduct emergency procedures for the type of aircraft you are flying.
+Aircraft emergency situations in-flight are rare but not uncommon, and a lack of training can lead to catastrophic events.

-However, most pilots do not practice these procedures often enough to instill the muscle memory it takes to react without hesitation.
-Admittedly, the live practice of emergency procedures can be dangerous.
-Nonetheless, there are ways to ensure these processes become second nature.
+One reason for this is that the live practice of emergency procedures can be dangerous.
+Nonetheless, there are safe ways to ensure these in-flight emergency procedures become second nature.

 It takes time and practice to develop muscle memory and become an expert at a particular task.
-Malcolm Gladwell published Outliers in 2008, which discusses how only a few are able to achieve greatness.
+Malcolm Gladwell published Outliers in 2008, which discusses how only a few are really able to achieve greatness.
 The New York Times bestseller was based on the research of Anders Ericsson.
-Ericsson and Gladwell concluded that it takes around 10,000 hours of practice to master a particular skill.

-Based on the 10,000 Hour Rule, It would take you 90 minutes of practice every day for next 20 years to develop the muscle memory needed to become an expert in radio communications.
+Based on the 10,000 Hour Rule, It would take you 90 minutes of practice every day for the next 20 years to develop the muscle memory needed to become an expert in radio communications.

-Luckily, becoming a great pilot doesn’t end when you get your license.
-Being a pilot is a life long skill and requires hours of studying and practice.
 One vital skill that all pilots should strive to develop is the muscle memory for emergency flight communications.

 During a crisis, it can be easy to allow panic to set in.
 However, if you take the time to develop the muscle memory to make the radio calls correctly, you stand a greater chance of coming out of the dilemma unscathed.
+And based on the research above, this skill can take a lot of time to really master.
+Here are some ways that you can start now to develop these comms skills from beginner to mastery level as quickly as possible.

 Practice Emergency Flight Calls